seborama/fuego/README.md

 A `Collector` is a mutable reduction operation, optionally transforming the accumulated result.

 Collectors can be combined to express complex operations in a concise manner.

+In other words, a collector allows creating custom actions on a Stream. **fuego** comes shipped with a number of methods such as `MapToInt`, `Head`, `LastN`, `Filter`, etc, and Collectors also provide a few additional methods.
+But what if you need something else?
+And it is straighforward or readable when combining the existing methods **fuego** offers?
+Enters `Collector`: implement you own requirement functionally!
+Focus on `what` needs to be done in your streams (and delegate the details of the `how` to the implementation of your `Collector`).

 It should be noted that the `finisher` function is optional (i.e. it may acceptably be `nil`).